cuthai/ML_Assignment5/README.txt

 	Required, specifies the name of the data.
 Please use: breast-cancer
 		glass
-		iris
         soybean
-		vote
+		abalone
+		forest-ires
+		machine

 	-rs <int>
 	Optional, specifies the random_state of the data for splitting.
 Defaults to 1

+	-t <str>
+	Optional, triggers tune on the specified param.
+The params are: t
+	    n
+	    c

+    -hl <int>
+	Optional, number of hidden layers to create

-	-s
+	-s <float>
-	Optional, specifies step_size to use in gradient descent for both regressions
+	Optional, specified step_size to use for gradient descent

-    -t
-	Optional, specifies tuning, does not set the step_size but outputs a graph, use -s to specify step_size

-	-a
-	Optional, specifies adaline regression. default: logistic
+	-n <int>
+	Optional, specifies nodes to use in the hidden layer

+	-c <float>
+	Optional, specified convergence threshold to use